-EPSON[®], Instant Off[®], PowerLite[®], and Quick Corner[®] are registered trademarks, and EPSON Exceed Your Vision is a registered logomark of Seiko Epson Corporation.
+EPSON®, EasyMP®, Instant Off®, PowerLite®, and Quick Corner® are registered trademarks, and EPSON Exceed Your Vision is a registered logomark of Seiko Epson Corporation.

-PrivateLine[®] is a registered trademark; SizeWise[TM] and Duet[TM] are trademarks; and Epson Store[TM] and Extra Care[TM] are service marks of Epson America, Inc.
+PrivateLine® is a registered trademark; PowerLite® PilotTM is a trademark; and Epson StoreTM and Extra CareTM are service marks of Epson America, Inc.

-Mac and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries.
+Mac and OS X are trademarks of Apple Inc., registered in the U.S. and other countries.